garethr/dockerfilepp-puppet/README.md

 make management of processors easier so first install that.
 This is only required for building your own binaries, not using the resulting tool.

-Running `make build` should then be enough to generate a `dockerfilepp` binary.
+Running `make build` should then be enough to generate a `dockerfilepp-puppet` binary.

 ```
 make build